-Not all winters are the same.
-There are places where the ‘winter’ temperatures hover at a comfortable 18° C/65° F .
-If that’s the case, you don’t even need to read this article.
-Just read any of our neutral, stability, or women’s buyer’s guides to choose a shoe of your liking.
-If waterproofing is all that you require, this article should help.
+That being said, not all winters are the same.
+There are places where the ‘winter’ temperatures hover at a comfortable 18° C/65° F. If that’s the case, you don’t even need to read this article.
+Just refer to any of our neutral or stability buyer’s guides to pick a shoe.
+If waterproofing is all that you require, this article will help.

 This curated list is for the more serious stuff.
-The kind which, at the very least, brings temperatures of 4° C/39° F and colder.
+The kind, that, at the very least, brings temperatures of 4° C/39° F and colder.
 With severe winters also come snow and treacherous, icy sidewalks.

-That brings us to another sub-topic.
+That brings us to another topic.
 Are you going to be running in an urban environment or outdoors?
-If winter running for you means doing so in snowy trails, then you’re going to need a lot more than mere waterproofing.
+If winter running for you means doing so in snowy trails, then you’re going to need a lot more than just waterproofing.

-Running on ice requires a different set of footwear features – one which includes an outsole designed especially for ice.
+Running on ice requires a different set of footwear features – one that includes an outsole designed especially for ice.
 Longer lugs made of soft rubber work well here, but spikes are the best.
-Under icy conditions, even an otherwise ‘sticky’ rubber compound that usually works on wet slippery surfaces will fall short of the necessary performance standard.
+Under icy conditions, even an otherwise ‘sticky’ rubber compound (that usually works on wet surfaces) will fail to provide the necessary level of traction.

-Thus, it makes sense to carve this guide into three sections.
 We’ll begin with the mildest category first.
 These all-purpose road running shoes are waterproof (or at least water-resistant) for protection from the winter rains.
 When worn with the right pair of socks, the uppers insulate the foot against the cold too.
 As is expected, regular readers will notice an overlap between this section and the waterproof shoe guide.

-There’s another kind of snow running, the one which happens outdoors on the flat, open trails or in the mountains.
+A different kind of snow running happens outdoors on flat, open trails or in the mountains.
 Unfortunately, these running paths usually fall outside the jurisdiction of snow-clearing machines.
-You’re pretty much on your own, so you need a high-top running shoe that grips well and keeps your feet dry and warm.
+You’re pretty much on your own, so you need a high-top running shoe that grips well while keeping the feet dry and toasty.

-The last kind of winter running is hardcore, a place where others fear to tread.
-That would be running on ice.
+The last kind of winter running is hardcore, a place where most fear to tread.
+That would be running on ice-covered surfaces.

 Unlike snow or wet roads, slippery ice-covered surfaces are the last place you’d want to run on.
 But you know what?
 A few brave souls do run on ice, so the fourth category covers ice-friendly running shoes.

-Some winterized models such as the Nike Shield assortment will offer a reasonable degree of water-resistance and warmth, but these are not to be confused with Gore-Tex waterproofing.
+Some winterized running shoes from the adidas Winter.RDY and Nike Shield assortment will offer a reasonable degree of water-resistance and warmth, but these are not to be confused with Gore-Tex waterproofing.

 B) Thermal insulation: Most waterproof shoes meet this criterion when combined with a pair of winter socks.
 Running shoes meant for extreme winter will also be made of a durable exterior that blocks the wind.